Misago Nelly Wilson: Career

-in 2024,Misago Nelly Wilson created the first-ever sitcom series Shuwa Dilu which started airing on Zacu TV in June, 2024, which stars the most known comedians in Rwanda namely Gratien Niyitegeka a.k.a papa sava, Ramadhan Benimana a.k.a bamenya, and Eric Nsabimana also known as dogiteri Nsabi.
+in 2024, Misago Nelly Wilson created the first-ever sitcom series Shuwa Dilu which started airing on Zacu TV in June, 2024, which stars the most known comedians in Rwanda namely Gratien Niyitegeka a.k.a papa sava, Ramadhan Benimana a.k.a bamenya, and Eric Nsabimana also known as dogiteri Nsabi.
 Shuwa Dilu talks about a story of Superi, Waxi, and London living in a rented house where the house itself serves as the central hub of the show, with various rooms and spaces becoming the backdrop for different scenes and comedic situations.
 The living room, kitchen, bedrooms, and the makeshift massage room all become stages for the roommates’ hilarious encounters, misunderstandings, and attempts to navigate their unique living arrangement.
 As the action occasionally ventures into the surrounding neighborhood, it allows for interactions with recurring supporting characters, like the neighboring houseboys and house girls who frequently finds themselves caught up in London’s shenanigans.

 In the recent press conference, Wilson Misago stressed that in 2025, Zacu Entertainment will move to the next level by catalyzing the creativity of young filmmakers.
 Currently, Zacu TV has many film production projects that will require the participation of several young actors, directors, producers and camera operators.
 Different series like Hurts Harder which is already being produced by a young producer and Red Flag that will stars large number of youth character.

+Recently, Wilson Misago has been recognized and awarded as Best Lifetime Achievement in the category of Movie/Media: Best Star Lifetime Achievement Awards of the year 2025/26 in The Shining Star Africa Award event that was held in Kigali, Rwanda for the first time, after two times being held in South Africa.